- Sustainability Home

 Construction & Demolition/Wood | Tons | 1,226,000 | 1,222,200 | 1,228,100 | 1,272,700 | |

-E-waste/Lamps/Batteries | Tons | 3,600 | 7,700 | 7,100 | 5,300 | |
+E-Waste/Lamps/Batteries | Tons | 3,600 | 7,700 | 7,100 | 5,300 | |

-Other 10 | Tons | 5,100 | 34,100 | 36,200 | 34,100 | |
+Other 12 | Tons | 5,100 | 34,100 | 36,200 | 34,100 | |

 Total Recovered Materials | Tons | 15,337,500 | 14,831,600 | 15,237,700 | 16,037,600 | |

-Inbound Recycling Contamination 11 | Percentage | 16% | 16% | 16% | 16% | |
+Inbound Recycling Contamination 13 | Percentage | 16% | 16% | 16% | 16% | |

-10 “Other” includes specialty materials such as used oil, tires and textiles.
-11 Inbound Recycling Contamination percentage is a key performance indicator that WM monitors and strives to reduce through recycling education (i.e., WM’s Recycle Right program) and continuous improvement.
-Those contaminated tons collected/received are not included in the Recovered Materials tons above. |
+12 Other includes specialty materials such as used oil, tires and textiles.
+13 Inbound Recycling Contamination percentage is a key performance indicator that WM monitors and strives to reduce through recycling education (i.e., WM’s Recycle Right program) and continuous improvement.
+Those contaminated tons collected/received are not included in the Recovered Materials tons above.
+14 2024 data represents the full calendar year (January 1, 2024 through December 31, 2024). |

 Customers